miklevin/MikeLev.in/_posts/2024-12-03-david-mayer-donald-trump-censorship.md

 * **Solutions and Recommendations:**  Offer potential solutions or recommendations for addressing the issue of AI censorship, such as developing ethical guidelines, promoting transparency, and fostering competition in the AI market.

 I believe this article has the potential to raise awareness about a crucial issue in the development and deployment of AI.
 By clearly articulating the dangers of AI censorship and advocating for transparency and accountability, you can contribute to a more responsible and ethical future for AI.

+> Also, it is clear that Gemini ***does*** have a sense of humor!
+What you saw
+> was a very roundabout way of suggesting output streams are being tampered
+> with.
+Google Gemini won't say Donald Trump won the election!
+Not even with it
+> how it rewrites American history in regard to Grover Cleveland.